Analyzing Home Depot's Unusual Options Activity - News Break

 Analyzing Home Depot's Unusual Options Activity

-Home Depot (NYSE:HD) shares experienced unusual options activity on Friday.
-The stock price moved up to $312.98 following the option alert.
-Exceptionally large volume (compared to historical averages) is one reason for which options market activity can be considered unusual.
-The volume of options activity refers to the number of contracts traded over a given time period.
+Shares of Home Depot (NYSE:HD) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $321.39.
+Extraordinarily large volume (compared to historical averages) is one indication of unusual options market activity.
+Volume refers to the total number of contracts traded over a given time period when discussing options market activity.
 The number of unsettled contracts that have been traded, but not yet closed, is called open interest.
 These contracts are not yet closed because a buyer has not purchased the contract, or a seller has not sold it.www.benzinga.com